aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/output-reference.md

 - **CDK Output:** `CentralizedGameAnalytics.ApiEndpoint`
 - **Terraform Output:** `api_endpoint`
-- **Description:** The base URL of the Game Analytics API used to perform administration actions and to
+- **Description:** The base URL of the Game Analytics API.
+This is the endpoint used to perform administration actions and recieve events

 ## API Gateway Execution Logs Link

 - **CDK Output:** `CentralizedGameAnalytics.ApiGatewayExecutionLogsLink`
 - **Terraform Output:** `api_gateway_execution_logs_link`
-- **Description:** A URL to the CloudWatch logs emitted from API Gateway
+- **Description:** A web link to the CloudWatch logs emitted from API Gateway

 ## Applications Table Name